 Children who are affected by dysgraphia may know what to write, but they will not be able to express themselves in writing.
 Their handwriting is generally poor.
 Spelling and grammar mistakes, problems with punctuation and spacing between words, and not being able to write on lines are common among them.

 This is a learning disability that is related to numbers and arithmetic.
 Children affected by this condition will find it very difficult to understand simple mathematical operations such addition and subtraction.
 They might find it difficult even to tell the time looking at a watch.
 They might take a very long time for simple mathematical operations.
 Memorization of times tables will be extremely difficult.
 Even reading bigger numbers will be problematic.
 These children will find higher mathematics impossible, since they have not had the basic understanding of concepts and symbols.
+Special situations require the expertise of a trained professional in speech therapy services in Singapore.

 Developmental dyspraxia is the condition of underdevelopment of movement coordination.
 Children affected by dyspraxia find it difficult to synchronize their movements with their intentions and ideas.
 They might find it difficult to hold a pencil or button up a shirt.
 They might be called clumsy or careless.
 These children might become silent and withdrawn due to negative social experiences.